 Another decision is how to conduct the retreat when working with a large multidisciplinary group.
 Engaging individuals can be challenging.
 Breakout sessions with small groups of 8-10 participants are one good way to enhance individual participation.
 The disadvantage of breakout sessions is that moving to new areas adds much time to the proceedings and complicates the retreat; who goes where, do participants move or stay put, etc?
 If chosen as a means to encourage discussion, breakouts should be no shorter than 45 and no longer than 90 minutes.
 In breakouts, one person should be assigned to lead the discussion and another to record ideas.
 After breakouts, the entire group reassembles.
 Presenting breakout deliberations to the reassembled large group is ideal, but sufficient time must be left, not just for presentation, but to allow for the large group to discuss presentations.
 The day should end with the entire group together and a summary of the next steps.
 Where feasible, a social event should follow the end of the retreat.

 A document must be created that summarizes the retreat proceedings.
 All deliberations and suggestions should be recorded and used to create the retreat summary report.
 The retreat document should summarize the purpose of the retreat, a brief summary of the deliberations, and action items.
 The retreat report should be circulated within several weeks of the retreat requesting comments/views and corrections both from attendees and non-attendees.
-After the retreat report is finalized, action items should be assigned to individuals, groups, Task Forces, or committee (I will be writing more on the subject of Task Forces in an upcoming post).
+After the retreat report is finalized, action items should be assigned to individuals, groups, Task Forces, or committee (more on the subject of Task Forces).

 In summary, vision, mission and values are a useful mechanism to engage staff and to develop strategic directions a part of an agenda for change.
 Retreats require much planning, but can be a useful exercise to accomplish much in one day.